Cmoconnor0823/Connect/README.md

 # KonnectD

 <h5>This app is a Full Stack page made with React.
 KonnectD a site application to manage and organize projects in house.
-Complete with Project Contact-Info, Google Calendar integration, Messaging and More!.
+Complete with Project Contact-Info, Google Calendar integration, Messaging and More!
 </h5>

 ## Starting the app locally